 I’ve had quite a few inquires lately in regards to how to power and drive your conventional mechanical or electronic speedometer from the new GM 8L90E 8-speed transmission.
 After talking at length with GM Performance and Powertrain they have provided a few solutions that should work.

 The 8L90E transmission is a second-generation model that uses an electronic controller built within the transmission itself.
 If you’re using the GM “Connect and Cruise” system it includes a separate controller (black rectangle with blue connector above right) that communicates back and forth between the engine ECU and the transmission itself.
 This system is part of the CANBUS or GMLAN electronic control system and is for all practical purposes standalone, they don’t want you piggybacking off the system because you can potentially disrupt the network transmission protocol.
-For the 8 speed automatic transmissions, the vehicle speed information is fed to the transmission controller over the CAN lines.
-The Vehicle Speed Sensor connector (on the wiring harness) is not used because there isn’t one on the 8L90E to plug into.
+For the 8 speed automatic transmissions, the vehicle speed information is fed to the transmission controller through a pulse signal.
+The Vehicle Speed Sensor connector (on the wiring harness) is not used because there isn’t one on the 8L90E to plug into (see below).
 The ECM is programmed and looking for 40 pulses per revolution.

 I have successfully piggybacked off the VSS signal from a T56 manual transmission and generated the correct speed using the Dakota Digital VHX gauge package with their BIM 01-2 module.
-Using the VSS signal from an ECM this way requires a single wire input into the Dakota Digital bus.
+Using the VSS signal from an ECM requires a single wire input into the Dakota Digital bus.
 Since the signal is generated outside the GMLAN, a simple pulse generated inductive signal from a magnet, I believe it doesn’t disrupt the signal going to the ECM (see my LT1/LT4 installation guide for more guidance).
 This is necessary because both the LT1 and LT4 Gen V engines require a VSS signal, without one they go into ‘limp mode’ and run at 1/3 throttle.
-Set up this way my engine and transmission appear to function correctly because I do not get any check engine codes of MIL lights.
+Set up this way my engine and transmission function correctly because they do not generate any check engine codes or MIL lights.

-GM Powertrain has brought to my attention that pin 14 (grey/blue wire) out the transmission controller (as referenced above) will provide a non-CANBUS raw signal (pulse generated) that should be able to drive a conventional electronic speedometer.
+GM Powertrain recently brought to my attention that pin 14 (grey/blue wire) out of the transmission will provide a non-CANBUS raw signal (pulse generated) that should drive a conventional electronic speedometer.
 This is an inductive type signal so voltage output is dependent on speed.

 Another option is a GPS driven signal like this:

 The best solution seems to be the recently released STA-100 ODBII interface that not only handles the speedometer issue, but also provides a tachometer signal.
-There is also pin C (white wire) output from the bulkhead connector that provides engine speed, but it’s a CANBUS signal and will not drive an aftermarket electronic tachometer unless it’s OEM.
+There is also pin C (white wire) output from the bulkhead connector on the GM wiring harness that provides engine speed, but it’s a CANBUS signal and will not drive an aftermarket electronic tachometer unless it’s OEM.

 The STA-1000 plugs directly into the OBDII diagnostic connector, providing a user-adjustable traditional Speedometer, Tachometer and Check-Engine output for your choice of aftermarket instruments.